 Career Options and Salary Information

-A bachelor's degree in leisure studies qualifies graduates for a wide-range of entry-level recreational occupations in the private and public sectors.
-They can work in settings such as rehabilitation centers, school athletic programs, fitness centers, sporting organizations and businesses, correctional facilities, community centers and nursing homes.
+Graduates of leisure studies bachelor's degree programs can work in settings such as rehabilitation centers, school athletic programs, fitness centers, sporting organizations and businesses, correctional facilities, community centers and nursing homes.
 Some job options include:

 - Park leisure services manager